Deer love roses. So what’s a gardener to do? One Oregon man discovered the perfect solution.

 Secret to Success

 - Start spraying in spring.
 In the spring when the first bit of green appears, Jon begins a weekly spray schedule of his special mixture.
-[The recipe is at the bottom of the page.]

 - Stop spraying in September.
 The first week in September, Jon stops spraying.
 The deer immediately show up and begin eating.
 They do the winter pruning, so Jon doesn’t have to.
 The deer nibble away, leaving the rose garden trimmed back enough so that the winter snows won’t break or bend the remaining canes.